 Cyber security is a strategic issue for European businesses which are increasingly gathering and monetising data but are at risk of significant cyber attacks.
 Such attacks have led to significant reputational damage, negative media coverage and diminished customer confidence and trust.
-European legislators are increasingly concerned with protecting the data of individuals and, in response, have introduced pan-European legislation – the General Data Protection Regulation.
+European legislators are increasingly concerned with protecting the data of individuals and, in response, have introduced pan-European legislation.

 The GDPR became effective on 25 May 2018.
 It represents the biggest change in EU data privacy law in a generation.
-There are very serious sanctions for breach, including fines which can be as high as four per cent of global turnover.
+There are very serious sanctions for breach, including fines that can be as high as 4% of global turnover.

 The following are some of the cyber security provisions of the GDPR:

-- Obligations on data processors: The previous regime did not directly regulate processors; under the GDPR, data processors will now be required to implement appropriate technical and organisational measures, be subject to breach notification requirements; and contracts between data controllers and processors will be required to contain mandatory provisions relating to data security.
+- Obligations on data processors: The previous regime did not directly regulate processors.
+Under the GDPR, data processors are now required to implement appropriate technical and organisational measures, and are subject to breach notification requirements; and contracts between data controllers and processors will be required to contain mandatory provisions relating to data

-- Personal Data Breach Notification: Data controllers will now be required to report personal data breach to the relevant national data protection authority, generally “without undue delay” and within 72 hours of becoming aware.
+- Personal data breach notification: Data controllers will now be required to report personal data breaches to the relevant national data protection authority, generally “without undue delay” and within 72 hours of becoming aware of them.
 Data processors will be required to notify data controllers of security breaches affecting personal data.